mattermost/quality-assurance/README.md

 In addition, anyone who reports a valid bug that is not a known issue, will receive a [Bug Hunter coin](https://www.youtube.com/watch?v=7D6FJsdE_aY).

-## Contributor Wall of Fame
+## Contributor Hall of Fame

-If you successfully complete a testing assignment and provide valid feedback, your name will be included on the [Contributor Wall of Fame](https://developers.mattermost.com/contribute/team_contributions/)
+If you successfully complete a testing assignment and provide valid feedback, your name will be included on the [Contributor Hall of Fame](https://developers.mattermost.com/contribute/team_contributions/)